kashh004/AI-Based-Fraud-Management-System-for-UID-Aadhaar/README.md

      - Document classification results.
      - Extracted Name, Address, UID.
      - Matching scores for each record.

----
-"""

-# Write the content to README.md
-with open("README.md", "w") as file:
-    file.write(readme_content)

-print("README.md has been created successfully!")

 ## Outputs
 - Classification results with predictions and probability scores.